-During the three and six months ended June 30, 2016, the Company incurred expenses with Cascabel and IMDEX of \$280 and \$565 respectively (June 30, 2015: \$333 and \$692 respectively), including fees to IMDEX related to services provided by Dr. Megaw of \$64 and \$134 respectively (June 30, 2015: \$82 and 157 respectively).
-All transactions are incurred in the normal course of business, and are negotiated on terms between the parties which represent fair market value for all services rendered.
-A significant portion of the expenditures are incurred on the Company's behalf, and are charged to the Company on a "cost + 10%" basis typical of industry standards.
-The services provided do not include drilling and assay work which are contracted out independently from Cascabel & IMDEX.

-Included in trade and other payables at June 30, 2016 is \$165 related to these services (December 31, 2015: \$356).
+All transactions are incurred in the normal course of business, and are negotiated on terms between the parties which are believed to represent fair market value for all services rendered.
+A portion of the expenditures are incurred on the Company's behalf, and are charged to the Company on a "cost + 10%" basis typical of industry standards.
+The services provided do not include drilling and assay work which are contracted out independently from Cascabel and IMDEX.
+Included in trade and other payables at June 30, 2017 is \$169 related to these services (June 30, 2016: \$165).

+The Company holds various mineral property claims in Mexico upon which full impairments have been recognized.
 The Company is obligated to a 2.5% NSR royalty on the Cinco de Mayo property payable to the principals of Cascabel under the terms of an option agreement dated February 26, 2004, whereby the Company acquired a 100% interest in the property from Cascabel, and under the terms of assignment agreements entered into by Cascabel with its principals.
-The Company is also obligated to a 2.5% NSR royalty to Cascabel on the Guigui mining concessions.
+The Company is also obligated to a 2.5% NSR royalty to Cascabel on the Guigui and Batopilas mining concessions.